AtropineTears/To-Binary/README.md

 # To-Binary
 A Rust Library For Conversion To A **Binary String** Supporting:

-* UTF-8 Strings
+* Strings
+* str
 * Hexadecimal Strings
 * Vector of Bytes
 * Slice of Bytes

-It also allows the counting of bits and asserting whether a given input is a binary string.
+It also allows:

+* Counting of Bits and Bytes
+* Asserting Whether a Given Input is a Binary String
+* Removing/Adding Whitespace Between Bytes

 ## How To Use

+Read **Examples** and read documentation

 ### FromBinary